philbowles/h4plugins/docs/faq.md

 * Try to minimise the number of dynamically updating fields you add.
 * If you ignore the previous advice, try not to leave the browser open for long periods of time.
 All of these things seem to aggravate AsyncWebserver code.

+Regular updates e.g. 1x per second "Up Time" are anything btu smooth.. they will jump / stutter / lag etc as AsyncWebserver fills its queue and the webUI has to buffer (or ultimately abandon) its updates to avboid a crash.
 ## HttpMySQLlogger

 The supporting database has not yer been updated to reflect the new 1.0.1 event structure, so the example code will fail, and the documentation is out-of-date.
 Fixing both of those is in the "todo" list, but not particularly near the top.